 One of my favorite things to do in the Chamonix valley is a walk from Argentière to Chamonix through the forest – make a stop at Paradis des Praz for a picnic.

 How to get in Chamonix?

-I have taken both the car from Belgium – there is a highway all the way to Chamonix Mt.
-Blanc – and the plane to Geneva.
+If you are visiting from outside Europe, take the plane to Geneva, Switzerland.
 From Geneva airport you can take a bus or taxi (about 60-75 min) to Chamonix.

 There is plenty of choice from high end hotels to cozy chalets – and everything in between.

 - Le Cristal de Jade – Suites & Appartements

 - Chalets of Hip Chalets